-The tags simply broadcast an asset identifier to the nearby (around 100 meters distance) gateways.
-It is a responsibility of a gateway to process asset tracking data and send
+The only thing that tags are doing is broadcasting an asset ID.
+It is a responsibility of a gateway to pick up asset tracking data, process data and send

 them to a backed cloud software.

-BLE and RFID tags have standard advertising formats supported by the gateways on the market - you just need to make sure that you purchase compatible asset tags and gateways.
+BLE and RFID tags have standard advertising formats supported by the IoT gateways on the market.
+You just need to make sure that

 What Results Do You Get From The IoT Asset Tracking System